 As we said – what is meant by responsive parenting is that a parent is attentive to the child’s needs by developing a sensitive and sensible (perceptive) reception to what the child requires and providing a response suitable for the child’s developmental phase.
 In simpler words – when there is emotionally warm and responsive parenting, then children are certain they’re loved, cherished, and respected enough as persons, as human beings.

-If you’re curious about the other parenting capacity dimensions, I have a blog post that covers this, after finishing with this parenting capacity dimension.
+If you’re curious about the other dimensions, I have a blog post that covers them, after finishing with this parenting capacity dimension.
 Just follow this link.

 UNDERSTANDING RESPONSIVE PARENTING THROUGH 2 EXAMPLES

-Let’s continue.
-First of all, over time a kid starts to feel smothered by this parent’s care (over-protection) because with growing up, the need for independence and autonomy grows too.
+First of all, with excessive protection over time a kid starts to feel smothered by this parent’s over-protective care because with growing up, the need for independence and autonomy grows too.
 And this doesn’t go hand in hand with overly protective parenting.
 So all of us as parents need to step back gradually.

-- and also, this way a process of a child evolving into an autonomous person is jeopardized.
+- this way a process of a child evolving into an autonomous person is jeopardized.

-While at the same time, we might still be considered responsible as parents, especially if we decide to do something to change this.
+Here at the same time, we might still be considered responsible as parents even if we’re lacking skills to be responsive, especially if we decide to do something to change this.

-We can have warm parents who can empathize with his/her child’s emotions, but at the same time not fit some important criteria for fully responsible parenting.
+We can have warm parents who can empathize with the child’s emotions, but at the same time not fit some important criteria for fully responsible parenting.

-Just think about a permissive parenting style, where the parent is very warm but this parent doesn’t confront a child, doesn’t set proper boundaries, lacks disciplinary measures, he’s too easy on the child so the child’s manipulating the rules, and so on.
+Just think about a permissive parenting style, where the parent is very warm but doesn’t confront a child, doesn’t set proper boundaries, lacks disciplinary measures, is too easy on the child so the child’s manipulating the rules, and so on.

 This way emotional responsiveness turns from a positive into an issue at one point.